-Buyers expecting to sell at completion of a project – when theoretically the demand and prices should have increased – have truly suffered through the last few years, particularly in Brisbane.
+Buyers expecting to sell at completion of a project – when theoretically the demand and prices should have increased – have had a tough time over the last few years, particularly in Brisbane.
 Serious oversupply in the inner-city apartment market, which some say still has about 10,000 more homes in the pipeline than it should, has been an ominous precursor to its southern cousin.
+But what is really happening in Sydney?
 We all watched the Brisbane off-the-plan market run into oversupply in 2017.
 Investors balked, apartment prices fell, and lending eased.
 About half of the resales in Brisbane’s off-the-plan market have not been profitable since 2015.
+But is Sydney more resilient?
+Our apartment exposure gives White & Partners a unique insight.

 Now it’s Sydney’s test.
 A looming truckload of residential developments are due for completion in 2019, coinciding with decreased valuations and markedly stricter lending standards for borrowers who have already committed their deposit.New requests for bigger deposits from buyers before the purchase can be settled may result in defaults, and unsold apartments in the hands of developers.
 Brisbane suffered default rates between 10 and 40 per cent, with price reductions up to 40 per cent.
 Sydney’s settlement risk is yet to be seen.